relentless95/Flights_scraping_searcher/README.md

 Each of them can be used separately.
 Please, read the Requirements file to know, what packages, classes and files you need for each step.

-We recommend you to download a whole folder.

 ### Step One:
 * Web Scraping